 Many competitive strategies involve commercializing a federally illegal product, and attempting to create a national brand image through retail sales.
-Their strategy is to commercialize a federally illegal product and create a national brand image through retail.
-The competitive vulnerability exists through user experience and lack of community awareness.
-Marijuana thrived in the unregulated market and is now governed by local communities.
-For nearly 90 years, the public has had a misconstrued stigma about users.
-Our venture differentiates from competitors by creating transparency through diverse product and service offerings that cater to traditional and cultural standards.
+With monopolistic management, competitors are vulnerable to lacking the urgency of building local community loyalty.
+Marijuana thrived in the unregulated market and is currently converting to local governance.
+The public has had a misconstrued stigma about users.
+Major Bloom is the differentiator through business transparency, customer experience, diverse product offering, and urgency to show corporate responsibility.

-IV.
-Solutions
+4. Solutions